BrooklinJazz/falling_sand_ex/README.md

 | **Steam** | Rises quickly, condenses into water when cooled |
 | **Fire**  | Spreads to flammable materials, burns out       |

+## Dev Notes

+* Make GridServer only manage specific coordinates
+* Only broadcast diffs
+* Limit active cells to only those likely to change.
+* Store all cells vs active cells in different places?
+* Users can drag the screen to move their page coordinate
+* Users subscribe to broadcasted events only for their page coordinates?
+* Scale with a dns cluster?

+* ChunkServer
+  * ActiveCells
+  * tick -> broadcast diffs only to the chunk coords
+  *